Working titles for my autobiography:

 Upon moving to New York City, Amanda honed her nuanced portrayals of quirky, larger-than-life characters on Off-Off-Broadway stages (Target Margin, Articulate Theatre), studied and performed improv at The PIT and a variety of sticky basements, and began producing and writing herself into her own offbeat comedy films (Mark and Anna's, Bestie).

-Relocating to Vancouver to focus on acting for film and television, Amanda accidentally ended up doing a surprising amount of theatre upon arrival, including Arsenic and Old Lace (Royal Canadian Theatre Company), Democracy: A Short Farce (Vancouver Fringe Festival), and Speakeasy Theatre's Pull Festival of short plays.
+Relocating to Vancouver to focus on acting for film and television, Amanda accidentally ended up doing a surprising amount of theatre, including Arsenic and Old Lace (Royal Canadian Theatre Company), Democracy: A Short Farce (Vancouver Fringe Festival), and Speakeasy Theatre's Pull Festival.
 She appears on Season 3 of ABC's A Million Little Things.

 Amanda returns to New York frequently with her bicoastal production company, Nakavika Films, and loves following her films to festivals around the world.